Germany: Verdi calls on Amazon staff to strike for three days | DW | 21.06.2021

 The Verdi trade union said it was organizing the strike as part of a long-running battle with the US tech giant in Germany over better pay and working conditions.

 The action will take place at Amazon centers in Werne, Leipzig, Rheinberg, Bad Hersfeld, Koblenz and Graben.
-The strike will begin on the night of Monday, June 21 and continue up to, and including, Wednesday June 23.
+The strike will begin on the night of Monday, June 21, and run through and all of Wednesday, June 23.

 "Profits are flowing solely into the pockets of the group and its shareholders, while employees continue to be denied collectively agreed pay and good, healthy working conditions," Verdi representative Orhan Akman said in a statement.

-An Amazon spokesperson, though, hit back, saying the firm offered excellent pay and benefits.
-Amazon also said during past calls for strikes, over 90% of employees in the logistics centers continued to work as normal.
+An Amazon spokesperson hit back, saying the firm offers excellent pay and benefits.
+Amazon also said that during past calls for strikes, more than 90% of employees in the logistics centers continued to work as normal.

-Earlier this month, Amazon said it would guarantee an entry-level wage at its German warehouses of €12 ($14.25) an hour from July, which will rise to at least €12.50 per hour from the fall of 2022, an offer Verdi said was "cynical."
+Earlier this month, Amazon said it would guarantee an entry-level wage at its German warehouses of €12 ($14.25) an hour from July, which will rise to at least €12.50 per hour from the fall of 2022; an offer Verdi called "cynical."
 Germany's minimum wage is €9.50 per hour.

-In the US, Amazon and CEO Jeff Bezos have famously sought to prevent staff from unionizing.
+In the United States, Amazon and CEO Jeff Bezos have famously sought to prevent staff from unionizing.

 Amazon holds Prime Day as a way of boosting summer sales.
-The member-only discounts are an important way Amazon markets Prime, a fast-shipping and media-streaming service that offers subscribers incentives to do more shopping on its website.
+The members-only discounts are an important way for Amazon to market Prime, a fast-shipping and media-streaming service that offers subscribers incentives to do more shopping on its website.

 jsi/msh (dpa, Reuters, AFP)